MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

     .\EdmUploadAgent.exe /SaveSchema /DataStoreName employeedb /OutputDir "C:\Users\Admin\Documents\"

     Note: If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
 It can take up to one hour until it is possible to download the schema file.
+If it fails proceed to the next task and return to this step later.

 26. Hash the database file and upload it to the EDM-based classification sensitive information type by running the following script in PowerShell: